Powerful stimulus for the Seaport and city.

 Discover our plans to turn a surface parking lot into a new mixed-income development that delivers essential benefits to the Seaport.

-Our proposal establishes a $50 million fund to revitalize and reopen the South Street Seaport Museum.
+Our proposal establishes significant funding to revitalize and reopen the South Street Seaport Museum.

 We’re showing our commitment to this special neighborhood every day.
 Explore how we’ve welcomed input, and what we’ve contributed to the Seaport already.